SPANISH LANGUAGE CENTER

 Esperanza Godoy

-Andrés Medel
+Andres Medel

-Soraya Frías
+Soraya Frias

 Aldo Moreira

-Franccesca Mejías
+Franccesca Mejias

-Franccesca Mejías is a qualified teacher of Spanish Language and Communication and holds a Master’s degree in Applied Linguistics from PUCV.
-She specialises in cognitive aspects of bilingualism and teaching Spanish as a foreign language.
-With five years of experience, she has primarily worked with university exchange students and Haitian migrants in Chile.
-She is noted for integrating linguistic theory into her teaching practice and for her pedagogical approach, which is sensitive to cultural and linguistic diversity.
+Franccesca Mejías is a Spanish and Communication teacher, with a Master's degree in Applied Linguistics from PUCV, specialized in cognitive aspects of bilingualism and ELE teaching.
+With 5 years of experience, she has worked mainly with university exchange students and Haitian migrants in Chile.
+She stands out for integrating linguistic theory into her teaching practice and for her pedagogical approach attentive to cultural and linguistic diversity.

 Nayra Simonó